Moumita110/Memory_game/README.md

 # Memory_game
 This is my 2-1 project.
-I created it using javascript, html, css.
 A retro grid-based game in vanilla JavaScript, HTML and CSS